- Hamed Aslannejad - University of Utrecht, Netherlands

 - Hongkyu Yoon - Sandia National Laboratories, USA

 Recent advances in computer and data sciences have made machine learning (ML) techniques a frontier in porous media-related research.
 As a result, classical challenges in porous media are being addressed with new techniques based on ML.
-The aim of this mini-symposium is to present those most recent results and introduce new directions in porous media-related research to researchers in our community.
-This session seeks abstracts in the following topics: 1) recent advances in ML algorithms (including deep learning) with applications to porous media 2) development of computationally fast proxy models, reduced order models or predictive empirical models using ML to address issues of interest in porous media; 3) other ML-related applications or developments in porous media.
+The aim of this mini-symposium is to present the recent results of new ML methods and introduce new directions in porous media-related research to researchers in our community.
+This session seeks abstracts in the following topics: 1) recent advances in ML algorithms (including deep learning architectures, physics-informed ML, self-supervised/un-supervised ML, transferability, interpretability) with applications to porous media; 2) development of computationally fast proxy models, reduced order models or predictive empirical models using ML to address issues of interest in porous media; 3) other ML-/big data-related applications or developments (e.g., upscaling, multiscale analysis, porous media generation, imaging analysis, coupled processes) in porous media.

 (MS16) Fluid Interactions with Thin Porous Media